 Know Your Rights

-If you have symptoms concerning for COVID-19 or have an exposure to someone with COVID-19, the CARES Act requires Medicaid, Medicare and private insurance to cover the full cost of testing without copays or deductibles.
-If you are uninsured, you can still get tested with no out of pocket costs and ResourcePath will bill the government HRSA program for reimbursement.
+If you have symptoms of COVID-19 or have an exposure to someone with COVID-19, the CARES Act requires Medicaid, Medicare and private insurance to cover the full cost of testing without copays or deductibles.
+If you are uninsured, you can still get tested with no out of pocket costs, and ResourcePath will bill the government HRSA program for reimbursement.
 You will not receive a balance bill from ResourcePath.

 Do you have symptoms of COVID-19?

 The SARS-CoV-2 virus is associated with a long list of symptoms; some of these symptoms like cough, sore throat and nasal congestion are similar to more familiar infections like strep throat, sinus infections or the common cold; other symptoms including headache, low grade fever, body aches and fatigue resemble influenza and typically occur 7-10 days from the initial exposure to an infected person.
 These symptoms are related to the immune system’s response to fight the virus.
 The type of symptoms, their severity and duration are highly variable from person to person.

 If you are currently symptomatic and your symptoms are caused by COVID-19, your RT-PCR test should be positive.
 The exception to this rule is if your symptoms have lasted more than one week.
 We know that symptoms may persist beyond the period of active viral infection.
 In these cases, if your RT-PCR test is negative, you may wish to do a test to look for SARS-CoV-2 specific antibodies.